Freight Shipping from Salt Lake City to San Diego

 How much does it cost to ship freight from Salt Lake City to San Diego?

-Full truckload (FTL) rates from Salt Lake City, UT to San Diego, CA currently range from $1,754-$2,162 for a standard dry van load over the 816-mile route.
+Full truckload (FTL) rates from Salt Lake City, UT to San Diego, CA currently range $1,754-$2,162 (roughly $2.16-$2.65 per mile over 816 miles).
 LTL shipments typically cost $649-$1,094 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Salt Lake City to San Diego?

-Standard FTL transit from Salt Lake City to San Diego is approximately 15 hrs by truck over 816 miles.
+Standard FTL transit from Salt Lake City to San Diego is approximately 15 hrs by truck over 816 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via Union Pacific Salt Lake City Intermodal to BNSF San Diego Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Salt Lake City to San Diego freight?